This site requires a more recent version of Adobe Flash Player to function properly.

 Search market share dominance of Baidu over Google and Yahoo in China

-Baidu dominates the search advertising market in China with a market share of around 80%.
+Baidu dominates the search advertising market in China with a market share of around 80% (by revenue).
 In comparison, Google, Yahoo and Microsoft have much lower market share.

-Demand from online advertisers for keyword advertising on Baidu sites will continue to cause upward pressure on Baidu's Revenue per Search.
+Demand from online advertisers for keyword advertising on Baidu sites could continue to cause upward pressure on Baidu's Revenue per Search.

 Low Internet penetration compared to developed countries